 More than once, back when I was a Christian, I heard preachers remark how consistent the Bible is - how it was written over a period of many years by different people living in different parts of the world, and yet is completely consistent with itself.

 The Bible is in fact consistent with itself in some places, but this is not so amazing, since the New Testament writers would have had copies of the Old Testament to refer to.
-In fact, in Matthew's Gospel, he will record an incident, and then quote the Old Testament passage that supposedly predicted it.
+In fact, in Matthew's Gospel, he often records an incident, and then quotes the Old Testament passage that supposedly predicted it.

 This is just one of those things that preachers say about the Bible - they'll say that it is full of great wisdom, and it's a guide for living.

 This always reminds me of the man who has an eight-year-old son who is a horrible child - does poorly in school - starts fights with other children - but if you ask him about his kid, he'll say, "Oh, little Randy is a charming child, and he's soooooo smart."

 You really don't expect a father to tell the complete truth about his eight-year-old kid.
 Nor should you expect a Christian minister to tell the truth about the Bible.

 Biblical consistency?
 You might want to look at the four Gospels.

 I will refer to them as "Matthew," "Mark," "Luke," and "John," even though we don't know the names of the actual authors (it would be extremely cumbersome for me to have to keep saying "the book we refer to as 'Luke' even though we don't know who the true author is").

 The first three - Matthew, Mark, and Luke - are called "synoptic" because they are very similar.
 But each author has a private agenda, and he obviously doesn't think he's bound by any kind of historical truth.